paulnt04/phpvirtualbox/README.txt

 PASSWORD RECOVERY:

-Rename recovery.php-disabled to recovery.php, navigate to it in your web browser and follow the instructions presented.
+Rename the file recovery.php-disabled to recovery.php, navigate to it in your web browser, and follow the instructions presented.